Open your mind to new perspectives

 Preparation Sessions

 Preparation Sessions are essential for you and your family to understand what to expect during your journey and Integration.
-You’ll share your intentions and expectations about the journey and we’ll discuss the optimal dosing strategy.
+I’ll get to know you and you’ll share your intentions and expectations about the journey.
+We’ll discuss the optimal dosing strategy.

-We'll review your medical and psychological history and explore ways to optimize your mental and physical state of health before your journey.
-You may need to talk to your PCP as part of Preparation and should have a relationship with a therapist for Integration Sessions.
+We'll review your medical and behavioral health history and explore ways to optimize your mental and physical state of health before your journey.
+You may need to talk to your PCP as part of Preparation and should have a relationship with a therapist for ongoing Integration Sessions.

 We’ll review all of the information that Colorado requires before Administration, as well as the Zendo Principles for Harm Reduction.
 One of these is that even though a journey may become difficult and challenging, that doesn’t mean that it’s a “bad trip.”
 But, “bad trips” can happen.